atomisthq/docs/docs/tutorials/add-new-bot-command.md

 ## Publish

-Now, publish your Rug project, which add your new Atomist Bot skill, using the same team ID you determined in the [Publish a Rug Project][publish] tutorial.
+Add this new Atomist Bot skill to your Slack team by publishing your Rug project using the same team ID you used in the [Publish a Rug Project][publish] tutorial.

 ```console
 $ rug publish -i <YOUR_TEAM_ID>